 The experience employees have with your emails can be very different depending on whether they receive and read them on their mobile devices or a desktop computer.

-Even if your using a tool like Bananatag to design mobile-friendly emails that are responsive to different screen sizes, employees that primarily use mobile devices will engage with your content in a different way.
+Even if you're using a tool like Bananatag to design mobile-friendly emails that are responsive to different screen sizes, employees that primarily use mobile devices will engage with your content in a different way.
 People reading your emails on their phone will likely spend less time reading longer articles and are less likely to come back to the email once they’ve clicked a link that takes them out of their phone’s email client.

 The ability to segment between desktop and mobile recipients allows you to target important messages appropriately for the recipients who you anticipate will view your email on their smartphone.